Nerve deafness; Hearing loss - sensorineural; Acquired hearing loss; SNHL; Noise-induced hearing loss; NIHL; Presbycusis

 Arts HA, Adams ME.
 Sensorineural hearing loss in adults.
 In: Flint PW, Francis HW, Haughey BH, et al, eds.
 Cummings Otolaryngology: Head and Neck Surgery.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 152.

 Eggermont JJ.
 Types of hearing loss.
 In: Eggermont JJ, ed.
 Hearing Loss.
 Cambridge, MA: Elsevier Academic Press; 2017:chap 5.

-National Institute on Deafness and Other Communication Disorders.
+National Institute on Deafness and Other Communication Disorders website.
 Noise-induced hearing loss.
 NIH Pub.
 No. 14-4233.